How to Leverage SEO for Your Lead Generation

 Your Landing Pages Suck

 Someone needs to land on one of your sites before opting in for a PDF download or whatever lead magnet.
-You're seeing we're reverse-engineering the lead generation process, as it is much easier to comprehend this way - at least that's what I'm thinking.
+If you're not getting leads, your landing pages might not be in line with their expectations.

 If you target potential customers, you need to know what they expect - and find a very good way to deliver.